robomantis19/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive website changes to everything, while adaptive to specific parameters.

 2. Describe what it means to be mobile first vs desktop first.

+To put mobile cell phones at the top of your priority

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+it multiplies the value.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing compiles to css.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I really like mixins because you its more functional.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.